daattali/beautiful-jekyll/_posts/2019-04-25-Ecological-statistics.md

 title: Ecological statistics
 ---

 Statistics in ecology can be a tricky endevour with real data.
 My PhD work focuses on Bayesian Hierarical Modelling with Ecological Data.
 These are the resources I have used and still do at times.
+To begin to understand and teach Bayesian methods I often refer to older and often more understood statistical methods.

+Some more general ecological application can be found at:

 ## Courses and Tutorials